 Municipal Programs

 This track will focus on the challenges, solutions, and lessons learned while implementing a municipal stormwater program for Phase I and Phase II agencies.
-The track will address everyday and emerging issues for municipalities as they relate to stormwater such as workforce development, monitoring program challenges, unsheltered communities, cost reporting, asset management, inspection and enforcement, municipal operations, permitting, and opportunities for collaboration.
+The track will address every day and emerging issues for municipalities as they relate to stormwater such as workforce development, monitoring program challenges, unsheltered communities, cost reporting, asset management, inspection and enforcement, municipal operations, permitting, and opportunities for collaboration.

 Outreach, Engagement, and Education